EladRazon/DreamWheels/README.md

 ## 📄 Project Description
 DreamWheels provides a comprehensive solution for vehicle inventory and purchase management, including:
-- Adding and managing vehicles across categories (cars, motorcycles, trucks).
+- Adding and managing vehicles across categories (🚗 cars, 🏍️ motorcycles, 🚚 trucks).
 - Associating customers with purchased vehicles.
 - Generating detailed invoices with payment tracking, including installment options.
-- Searching and sorting vehicles based on various criteria (price, engine type, color, etc.).
+- Searching and sorting vehicles based on various criteria (price, engine type, color).

 ### Key Features:

-1. **Vehicle Management**:
+#### 🚗 Vehicle Management:
 - Add new vehicles to the system.
 - Display vehicles categorized by type (car, motorcycle, truck).
 - Print all vehicles currently in stock with detailed information.

-2. **Customer Management**:
+#### 👤 Customer Management:
 - Add and manage customer details.
 - Associate customers with their purchased vehicles.

-3. **Order Management**:
+#### 📦 Order Management:
 - Process vehicle purchases, including employee discount validation.
 - Generate invoices for purchases, tracking payment status and delivery date.

-4. **Advanced Search and Sorting**:
+#### 🔍 Advanced Search and Sorting:
 - Search for vehicles using parameters like price range, engine type, and color.
 - Sort vehicles based on selected criteria.

-5. **Invoice Management**:
+#### 🧾 Invoice Management:
 - View and print all generated invoices.
 - Track payment details for each purchase.

 ## ⚙️ Program Structure
 The system is divided into modular components, each responsible for specific functionalities: